 Under ideal circumstances, epidural nerve blocks can be very effective, but in many instances, patients do not enjoy these types of results.
 At least half of the total number of nerve block recipients do not enjoy more than a single month of improved symptomology following each injection.
 This is especially true after multiple rounds of nerve block therapy.
 Some patients do not enjoy more than a few days or weeks of relief from similar therapeutic interventions.
 A few patients do not cite any noticeable relief at all after the treatment.
 Unfortunately, there is no way to ascertain how any given patient will react to any particular round of epidural nerve block therapy.
 Some patients report great results from their first injection, but virtually no relief provided thereafter.

 Even when epidural nerve blocks work well and provide lasting relief for several months, eventually the patient will suffer pain again and will be confronted with the exact same treatment scenario as before.
 Do they choose another round of injection therapy?
 If so, for how long can they continue on this path?
 How many shots will the doctor allow before changing their recommendation to one leaning towards surgical intervention?

 The point of this section is simply that even when all goes well and the patient benefits from the injection, no lasting solution has been provided and the patient will be placed in the same position of choosing a treatment path repetitively.
-Nerve blocks are never curative and only qualify as symptom-targeting care, at best.
+Nerve blocks for sciatica are never curative and only qualify as symptom-targeting care, at best.

 Limitations of nerve block treatment do not begin to tell of the potential true downsides of epidural therapy.
 Therefore, in order to provide a comprehensive and balanced view of this treatment option, we warn patients to be well aware of all the many significant risks associated with this path, including all the negative factors cited below: